 Interestingly, 80 percent of the world’s almonds come from California, due to the ideal growing climate found there.
 For a little more background, it’s important to understand that technically the almond is not actually a nut, but instead a drupe.
 Drupes are commonly defined as fruits which usually have an outer skin, a pulpy middle, and a hard shell.

 The almonds most commonly used to make almond flour are the seeds of the fruit, which grow on almond trees.
-Typically, almond flour is made by blanching (removing the skins), and the resulting almonds are then ground to a fine texture.
+Typically, the flour is made by blanching (removing the skins), and the resulting almonds are then ground to a fine texture.

 As with all your food choices, it is best to always choose the highest quality products, with a transparent production process, whenever possible.
 Almond flour can be found for as a little as $8/pound, online.